0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 This script removes a validator account from the validator set, and triggers a reconfiguration of the system to remove the validator from the system.
-This transaction can only be successfully called by the Libra Root account.
+This transaction can only be successfully called by the Diem Root account.

 Script documentation: `remove_validator_and_reconfigure`